Our team

 Gallery Manager

-Teton grew up in Hampstead, where he won Best Portrait for Under-Tens at the fête
+Teton grew up in Hampstead, where he won Best Portrait for Under-Tens at the local fête

 for a portrait of his cat.
 That was the zenith of his art career- he has put away the paint brushes and manages the gallery.
 He does still take photographs, focusing on images of cars that are not quite parked within their parking space.